EvanPurkhiser/Clocker/documents/milestone-2.md

  * The ability to clock in and clock out and fill in details for an entry

 ### Milestone 4

-By this time I would like to have the following completed

  * The ability to fill out project details and user details
  * Functionality of the HTML and PDF invoice generator